•

 ARTIST STATEMENT

-Using a mixed media approach to image making, I combine acrylic paint and C-print photographs.
-By layering these elements I can etch down into the emulsion of the photograph to reveal golden hues and also build up the surface with impasto and washes of colour.
-The result is an image with a combination of photo sharp detail and painterly brush marks that obscure and create space for the imagination.
+Using a mixed media approach to image making, Steven combines acrylic paint and C-print photographs.
+By layering these elements Steven etches down into the emulsion of the photograph to reveal golden hues and also builds up the surface with impasto and washes of acrylic paint.
+The result is an image that seamlessly blends photo sharp detail and painterly brush marks.

-I'm a Canadian artist with work featured internationally in galleries, art fairs, magazines, tv programs and many private collections.
-I am based in Toronto, Canada and work with a great team of galleries across Canada and US that exhibit and sell my work to clients around the world.
+Steven is a Canadian artist with work featured internationally in galleries, art fairs, magazines, tv programs and many private collections.
+Based in Toronto, Canada and work with a great team of galleries across Canada and US that exhibit and sell my work to clients around the world.

 BIO